jcksnvllxr80/SideScroller/README.md

 1. Add changes to a branch other than `main` (good practice to add a task number in the branch title)
 2. once tested and working, make a pull request to main (see flowchart above)

-## Testing

-Testing can be done one of three ways:
+### Compile the changes

+Each time you want to test a change, the code must be compiled.

 a.
 Compile the code (`ctrl+alt+F11`)
 b.
 Use the little `tetris-icon` button at the bottom-right in unreal editor

+## Testing

+Testing can be done one of three ways:

 ### 1. Run it in the Editor

+1. crank up UE5 and direct it to the project
+2. Hit the little `play` button to run the game

 ### 2. Package it